szze/SpecFlowPlus-Resources/Setting-up-the-SpecFlowPlus-Runner-Server.md

-The SpecFlow+ Runner server collects execution statistics for your tests at a central location and uses this data to improve the efficiency of your test execution.
-For example, you can determine which tests are executed first based on the previous execution results, e.g. execute failing tests first.
+The SpecFlow+ Runner server collects execution statistics for your tests at a central location.
+You can use this data to improve the efficiency of your test execution by using the adaptive test scheduling option.
+When using this option, tests are executed in an order based on the previous execution results, i.e. failing tests are executed first, and stable tests are executed last.

 # Prerequisites
 Before you can set up the server, **you need to install the SpecFlow+ Runner NuGet packages** that contain the server components.
 Information on installing the NuGet packages can be found [[here|SpecFlow--Runner-Installation]].